uswds/uswds-site/pages/about/research/recruitment/general-public.md

 {% capture graphic_list_items %}
   {% include
     component-graphic-list-item.html
-    heading="Scheduling and information"
+    heading="Information"
     icon="support_agent"
-    body="A member of our team will provide a few date and time options to schedule with you.
-We’ll also share details about that particular research effort with you so you know what to expect, and might ask you to fill out a brief consent form."
+    body="A member of our team will email details about the research effort so you know what to expect.
+You might be asked to fill out a brief consent form."
   %}
   {% include
     component-graphic-list-item.html
     heading="Time"
     icon="schedule"
-    body="Sessions usually take 1 hour and never exceed 1 hour and 20 minutes. "
+    body="Sessions usually take one hour.
+We will provide a few date and time options to schedule with you."
   %}
   {% include
     component-graphic-list-item.html
     heading="Payment"
     icon="account_balance"
-    body="Payment: We generally pay $75 to $100 per session, depending on the length of the session."
+    body="We generally pay $75 per session, depending on the length of the session."
   %}
   {% include
     component-graphic-list-item.html